-The base station is located in the Administration office at the Croydon Shire Office.
-There are plans to relocate to the Water Treatment Plant Office.
+The base station is located in the Water Treatment Plant Office.

 Reticulation

 The reticulated pipe work varies in diameter from 63mm up to 250mm with the majority of reticulation pipe work installed in about 1968 (i.e. approximately 40 years old).
 The rising main from Lake Belmore Dam, the water treatment plant and the ground level reservoir was constructed in 1995.